monero-project/monero-site/get-started/what-is-monero/index.md

                             </div>
                             <div class="col-lg-7 col-md-6 col-sm-8 col-xs-12 why-text">
                                 <h3>Monero transactions are confidential and untraceable.</h3>
-                                <p>The source of funds in every Monero transaction is untraceable, and the transaction amounts are confidential.
-Always-on privacy means that every Monero user's activity enhances the privacy of all other users.</p>
+                                <p>Every Monero transaction, by default, obfuscates sending and receiving addresses as well as transacted amounts.
+This always-on privacy means that every Monero user's activity enhances the privacy of all other users, unlike selectively transparent cryptocurrencies (e.g. Z-Cash).</p>
-                                <p>Because funds on the Monero blockchain are untraceable, they cannot become tainted by association with their previous owners.
-This means you can accept Monero without risk of the funds you've received being blocked or censored at currency exchanges or merchants.</p>
+                                <p>Monero is fungible.
+By virtue of obfuscation, Monero cannot become tainted through participation in previous transactions.
+This means Monero will always be accepted without the risk of censorship.</p>
-                                <p>Monero's <a href="https://getkovri.org/">Kovri project</a> (coming soon) encrypts and routes transactions through the I2P Invisible Internet Project nodes to hide your IP address and protect you from network monitoring.</p>
+                                <p>The Kovri Project <a href="https://getkovri.org/"> (in development) will encrypt and route transactions via I2P Invisible Internet Project nodes.
+This will obfuscate a transactor's IP address and provide additional protection against network monitoring.<
                             </div>

                         </div>